+where $\operatorname{supp}(X^i)$ is the space--time support of the random function $(x,s)\lmt X^i(x,s)$, and $x_i$ and $s_i$ denote the landing target and landing time of $X^i$, respectively (see Section~\ref{sec2ndsep-setup} and Proposition~\ref{propsupppre}).
+As in Mueller, Mytnik and Perkins \cite{MMP}, the total mass process $X^i(\1)$ under $\mathbb Q^i_{\varepsilon}$ can be shown to be a constant multiple of a $4$-dimensional Bessel squared process near its landing time and hence has a known growth rate.
+Thanks to (\ref{suppXi}), this growth rate of the total mass is the same as the growth rate of the local mass of $X^i$ over its support envelope, and then a lower bound of the associated local mass of $X$ follows from the nonnegativity of the immigrant processes.

-(See Section~\ref{sec:2ndsep-setup} and Proposition~\ref{prop:supp}.)
-On the other hand, the $\Q^i_\vep$-probability that one of the $Y^j$ clusters born before $X^i$ invades the territory of $X^i$ can be made relatively small by taking $t $ with $t-s_i$ small, which follows from an argument similar to Lemma~8.4 of \cite{MMP} (see Proposition~\ref{prop:supp}).
+We prove that the local mass of $Y$ over the envelope for $X^i$ grows at a smaller rate.
+This involves a subcollection of immigrants from $Y$ which we choose now.
+The $\Q^i_{\varepsilon}$-probability that one of the $Y^j$ clusters preceding $X^i$ ever invades the ``territory'' of $X^i$ by time $t\in(s_i,\infty)$ can be made relatively small as long as $t-s_i$ small, which follows from an argument similar to the proof of Lemma~8.4 of Mueller, Mytnik and Perkins \cite{MMP} (see Proposition~\ref{propoutclus-si}).
 These $Y^j$ clusters can henceforth be excluded from our consideration.
-As a result, the tractable geometry of the approximating parabolas (\ref{parab-0}) yields the space-time rectangle
+Then the simple geometry of the approximating parabolas (\ref {parab-0}) yields the space--time rectangles

-so that the immigrant processes $Y^j$ landing inside $\mc R^i(t)$ are the only possible candidates which can invade the ``territory'' of $X^i$ by time $t$.
-This identifies a family of clusters, say, $\{Y^j;j\in \mc J^i(t)\}$.
-Furthermore, we can classify these clusters $Y^j$ into {\bf critical clusters} and {\bf lateral clusters}.
-In essence, the critical clusters are born near the territory of $X^i$ so the interactions between these clusters and $X^i$ are significant.
+so that the immigrant processes $Y^j$ landing inside $\mc R^i(t)$ are the only possible invaders of the support envelope for $X^i$ by time $t$.
+This results in a family of clusters, say, $\{Y^j;j\in\mc J^i(t)\} $ to the effect that the local mass of $Y$ over the growing envelope for $X^i$ is dominated by the sum of total masses of these clusters.
+We further classify them into \textit{critical clusters} and \textit{lateral clusters}.
+In essence, the critical clusters land near the territory of $X^i$ so the interactions between these clusters and $X^i$ are significant.
 In contrast, the lateral clusters must evolve for relatively larger amounts of time before they start to interfere with $X^i$.